henro25/simple-chat/notebook.md

   **Changed Wire Protocol**:
   1. [DONE] Modify chat history to include number of unread messages of recipient in the chat history

+## Finished adding testing and documentation!

+## We found that sending the custom protocol is quicker since we needed to send less information (no brackets or extra list delimeters), but the JSON protocol is easier to parse!

+---

 *This document is a living record.
 Future updates and refinements will be made as the project evolves.*